omnai-project/OmnAIScope-DataServer/README.md

 You can start the project with
 ```
-   ./MiniOmni
+   ./OmnAIScopeBackend
 ```

-By following these steps, you should be able to successfully set up, build, and run the MiniOmni project.
+By following these steps, you should be able to successfully set up, build, and run the OmnAIScope-DataServer project.
 If you encounter any issues, ensure all dependencies are correctly installed and that your environment variables are properly configured.
 ---